yhmchen/2-flavor-solar-neutrino-oscillation/README.md

 - $\Psi(r)$ is the neutrino wavefunction.
 - $H_\text{total}(r)$ is the total Hamiltonian at radius $r$, including both vacuum and matter effects.
-- $R_\odot$ is the solar radius, used to convert the dimensionless distance in the file to physical units.
+- $R_\odot$ (In Meters) is the solar radius, used to convert the dimensionless distance in the file to physical units.

 The Schrödinger equation can be written as: